OpenEx-Platform/docs/docs/usage/getting-started.md

 ## Home screen

-The Home screen gives any visitor on the OpenBAS platform an outlook on the live of the platform as well as an overview of your global security posture.
+The Home screen provides every OpenBAS platform visitor with a snapshot of the platform activity as well as an overview of your global security posture.
 You can find more information in [this section](evaluate/overview.md).

 ## Your first Breach and Attack Simulation